New & Used Subaru WRX: In Depth

 GET A FREE PRICE QUOTE

 The Subaru WRX and STI are performance-oriented, turbocharged versions of the Impreza four-door sedan and five-door hatchback models.
-Both of these models rely on turbocharged four-cylinder engines and all-wheel drive, instead of the conventional big engine and rear-wheel drive formula.
-The WRX is an exciting daily drive, but the STI is a true racing car straight from the factory.
+Both models are powered by turbocharged four-cylinder engines and all-wheel drive, instead of the conventional big engine and rear-wheel drive layout.
+The WRX is an exciting daily driver, but the STI is a legit race car straight from the factory.

 They may be derived from the Impreza, but the WRX and STI are no economy cars.
 They're rivals for the likes of the Mitsubishi Lancer Evolution, another compact sedan with a high-performance turbo four and all-wheel drive; the duo are long-running adversaries, the rally-flavored version of Camaro versus Mustang.